nbnsucks/hfcmon/README.md

 The `[Arris CM8200 cable modem]` exposes the webpage `http://192.168.100.1` for a very short 1 to 2 minute window after a hard reset.
 To hard reset the cable modem, press and hold the reset switch on the back of your cable modem.

-Fun, but not useful: the cable modem exposes a Spectrum Analysiser for the same very short window after a hard reset.
+Fun, but not entirely useful: the cable modem exposes a Spectrum Analysiser for the same very short window after a hard reset.
 It can be accessed by going to `http://admin:password@192.168.100.1:8080` - i.e. `http://192.168.100.1:8080` with username `"admin"` and password `"password"`.
+For some people, the login credentials appear to be username `"admin"` and password `"admin"`.
+This webpage can be used to determine your [OFDM channel width](https://en.wikipedia.org/wiki/Orthogonal_frequency-division_multiplexing).

 Why does the Arris CM8200 webpage disappear?
 And how can we stop this!
 ---------------------------------------------------------